learn-co-students/committing-to-the-job-search-career-prep/README.md

 You can copy the above questions, and below each one, enter your answers.

-**Submit** your assignment to careerprep@flatironschool.com.
+Email your assignment to your coach.
+You'll be assigned a coach once you're through ~75% of the full stack web development track so if you don't have a coach now, just keep learning to code and we'll get you set up with one when we feel you're ready to focus on career preparation in addition to technical curriculum.
+Once you have a coach, you can start submitting assignments

 In the subject line, always write your name and the assignment title.
 In this case, ""Your Name" + Committing to the Job Search"

 In the body, include: